cdli-gh/annodoc/index.md

 TODO: provide a list of "adverbials"

+In accordance with the principle to annotate numerals as `nummod`, the following should be annotated without case:

+	# Jagersma, Chap.
+4 (34)
+	# ‘subsequently (lit “for the second one”)’
+	# (Cyl A 9:5; L; 22)
+	1	2-kam-ma-šè	min-kamma=še	two-ORD=TERM	0	nummod	more correct would be nummod+TERM

 ### heads of copular clauses with clausal predicate

+TOFIX: predicate should be head of copular predicate.
+In the cases below, this is not the element that carries the copula, but the adjacent (often ABS) argument.
+The analyses below are thus partially wrong.

 	1	še	še	barley
 	2	šuku-řá	šuku.ř=ak	subsistence=GEN
 	3	/	_	_